NeuroTechX/eeg-101/README.md

 2. Install [yarn](https://github.com/yarnpkg/yarn)
 3. Clone this repo `git clone https://github.com/NeuroTechX/eeg-101.git`
 4. run `yarn install` in the EEG101 folder
-3. Import android folder as a new project in Android Studio (may need to install particular Build Tools versions)
 5. Connect an Android device with USB debug mode enabled.
 There can be issues running this app on a virtual device and we recommend real hardware.
 6. Run `react-native start` to start React packager
 7. In new terminal, run `adb reverse tcp:8081 tcp:8081` to ensure debug server is connected to your device and then `react-native run-android` to install EEG 101